-The IMO’s mandate requires ships to burn up to 0.5% (5,000 ppm) sulfur bunker fuel from 1 January 2020.
+The IMO’s mandate requires ships to burn up to 0.5% (5,000 ppm) sulfur bunker fuel starting in January 2020.
 High sulfur fuel oil, now allowed up to 35,000 ppm sulfur, will only be permitted if the ship has scrubbing technology onboard to remove the sulfur.
-Preparations for using lower-sulfur bunkering fuels like very low sulfur fuel oil or marine gasoil are already underway.
+Preparations for using lower-sulfur bunkering fuels like very low sulfur fuel oil or marine gasoil have been underway.

 There are many questions still up in the air as to how the new regulations will play out and what impact they will have on oil prices across the petroleum supply chain.

 So, we turned to someone in the trenches to get some practical IMO 2020 guidance.

 Ronald Backers, business intelligence advisor at the Port of Rotterdam, recently spoke on the OPIS Crash Course podcast about the complex and varied changes the port is expecting from the IMO2020 regulations.

 Rotterdam is one of the largest bunkering ports in the world – number one in Europe, in fact.
 Total volume is around 10 million cubic meters per year.
 Changes in the sulfur specifications will have a huge impact on bunker fuels at this port and on the refineries and the terminals associated with it.